 It’s that time of year again, folks.
-Time to grab the old hiking boots of the top shelf of the hall closet, dust them off, and start putting them to good use now that it’s finally getting warmer.
-Luckily, Nashville is in an absolutely beautiful part of the world, so you don’t have to go far to experience some seriously world-class hiking.
-We’ve put together a short list for your spring bucket list, but you can use this as a springboard to get out there and see all that Nashville has to offer.
+Time to grab the old hiking boots off of the top shelf of the hall closet, dust them off, and start putting them to good use now that the weather is finally warming up.
+Luckily, Nashville is in a beautiful part of the world, so you don’t have to go far to experience some serious world-class hiking.
+We’ve put together a list for your spring bucket list, but you can use this as a springboard to get out there and see the best hikes in Nashville.

-Any local trails you’d add to the list?
-Let us know below!
+Any local trails you’d add to the list of the best hikes in Nashville?
+Let us know in the comments!